Eliyagi/docker_project/README.md

 # Docker_final_project

-Automation that creates and downloads docker
+## Automation for pull and run dockers

-Displays a menu with options for the user:
+### Displays a menu with options for the user:

-Download photos
+1.Download Images

-Running containers
+2.Running Containers

-Saving in log files
+3.Saving Containers IP in logs file

-Using dockerUI
+4.Using dockerUI - pull & run & open dockerUI on web browser

-Using mount to display an HTML page
+5.Using mount to display an HTML page

-Editing an HTML file inside the container
+6.Editing an HTML file inside the container

-Deletion of the containers
+7.Deletion of the containers